 How long is my SSD Defensive Handgun Level I/CCW certificate good for?
 The Sheriff’s Department has a waiting list that is over a year long.
 What do I do?

 Your Defensive Handgun Level I/CCW certificate is good for one year.
-However, knowing that the Riverside County Sheriff’s Department has a long waiting period for CCW interviews, we will give you credit for the Level I/CCW class if you take any other Defensive Handgun Level II, or Armed Response to Active Shooter class and qualify your gun(s) after that one year period.
+However, knowing that the Riverside County Sheriff’s Department has a long waiting period for CCW interviews, we will give you credit for the CCW class update if you take any other Defensive Handgun Level II, or Armed Response to Active Shooter class and qualify your gun(s) after that one year period.
+You are going to need to practice anyway, so why not put your time and effort to use and renew your CCW certificate.

 I notice that you have a slightly different CCW qualification course than the Sheriff’s Department.
 Is your course of fire approved by the Sheriff’s Department?